-Duquesne University's fully online and combined online / on-campus programs and certificates are dedicated to offering students high-quality learning experiences taught by faculty who are leaders in their fields and teach in equivalent on-campus programs.
+Duquesne University's fully online and hybrid programs are dedicated to offering students high-quality learning experiences taught by faculty who are leaders in their fields and teach in equivalent on-campus programs.

 Duquesne's faculty are committed to the teacher-scholar model for both its on-campus and online courses.
 This model combines the highest academic standards for faculty use of engaging technologies and instructional strategies for teaching that is grounded in faculty scholarship, research, and real-world experiences.

 As a Duquesne online student, you can expect